What is a CSA

 A Guide to Hosting Edible Earth Farm's CSA

-June through Early November and deliveries happen weekly.
+June through October and deliveries happen weekly.
+Our extended season CSA includes delivers from November through December and happen bi-weekly.
 Deliveries are made between 10AM and 3PM.
-Depending on the location, deliveries would happen either Wednesday, Thursday or Friday.
+Depending on the location, deliveries would happen either Wednesday and Thursday .
 CSA members in the community would have until 8PM to retrieve their weekly share.

 The farm delivers their CSA's in wooden crates.
 Each crate is lined with a plastic bag.
 Members retrieve the bag of vegetables from their crate, and the crate remains at the host site until the following week, when the next delivery is made.
 At that time, the empty crate is retrieved and a new crate full of fresh food is delivered.
 While in storage, crates can be consolidated to take up less space.
 The farm also delivers perishable items in an insulated cooler.
 Members who purchased perishable items retrieve their items from the insulated cooler.
 All items are labeled with the member's name.
 Members are not permitted to take the cooler with them.